tiredcoder/jovian-colab/docker/README.md

 Now clone this Git repository to your local system and copy the crypto material to the *'docker/jupyter-external/jupyter-data/server-crypto-config'* directory (i.e. copy the server's *'docker/fabric/fabric-config/crypto-config'* directory to your local system's *'server-crypto-config'* directory).

-Launch JupyterLab and its local IPFS node and then proceed with the Fabric notebook. **NOTE:** The notebooks are available in the *'/home/jovyan/work/notebooks'* directory and any changes to the notebooks *will* be preserved (i.e. in this case we are mounting the host directory inside of the container).
+Launch JupyterLab and its local IPFS node and then proceed with the Fabric notebook. **NOTE:** The notebooks are available in the *'/home/jovyan/work/notebooks'* directory and any changes to the notebooks *will* be preserved (i.e. we are mounting the host's *'./src/jupyter/notebook'* directory inside of the container).
 ```
 cd jupyter-external
 ./jupyter-docker-ext.sh up